kubenetworks/kubenetworks.github.io/docs/functions/6_reverse_proxy_with_mesh.md

 # Reverse proxy with mesh

-Support HTTP, GRPC and WebSocket etc. with specific header `"a: 1"` will route to your local machine
+Support HTTP, gRPC, Thrift and WebSocket etc. with specific header `"a: 1"` will route to your local machine

 ```shell
 ➜  ~ kubevpn proxy deployment/productpage --headers a=1